 Legal Terms An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."
-2018 Evidence of Coverage for Anthem MediBlue Plus (HMO) Page 182 Chapter 9.
-What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

 Step 1: You contact us and make your Level 1 Appeal.
 If your health requires a quick response, you must ask for a "fast appeal."